rhyst/vscode-therion-language/README.md

 On Windows you should edit this.
 The path will probably be something like `"C:\Program Files (x86)\Therion\therion.exe"`.
 The quotes are important.

 On Linux you can likely leave this as `therion` as it normally is available on your path.
 If not it's often at `/usr/bin/therion`.

+# Other

+## WSL

+When running in this extension remotely in WSL it is assumed that therion will be installed in WSL and any GUI programs (Inkscape / PDF readers) will be installed in Windows.